alain-kubwayo/ticket-haul/README.md

 * User's own real credit card information (Card number, expiration date, and CVC)

-* One of the testing numbers exposed by the ATM manufacturing companies.
+* One of the testing numbers exposed by relevant companies.
 See the list below:

 | Brand | Number            | CVC           | Date              |
 |-------|-------------------|---------------|-------------------|